lemontreecmta/tangency-demo/README.md

 Java will usually ask if you want to run it, in case you will answer yes.

 ####Command Line

+Currently runnable files are DoubleTangencyDemo, DoubleTangencyDemo2, SelfTangencyDemo, and PolygonDemo.
 To run in cmd, type the following (NameOfFile is the Demo you want to see):

 For window: `java -cp .;objectdraw.jar NameOfFile`